sagemathinc/cocalc-doc/source/teaching-nbgrader.rst

 8. Run nbgrader.
 --------------------------------------------

-Click the "Run nbgrader" button, and nbgrader is run on the collected notebooks **in memory in the student projects (for security)**, and the results are saved in the course.
+When you click the "Run nbgrader" button, nbgrader is run on the collected notebooks **in memory in the student projects (for security)** and the results are saved in the course.
 This step runs CoCalc's re-implementation of the nbgrader validation steps.
 It is *not* running nbgrader's python scripts behind the scenes.

 .. figure:: img/nbgrader/nbg-about-to-autograde.png